This Valentine's Day, keep your online dating life fun and romantic by following these safety tips.

 With Valentine’s Day looming on the calendar like a pulsing red heart, the online dating world is sure to experience a flutter of activity.
 But it’s not just lonely hearts who are flocking to the dating sites – unfortunately, predators and scammers are also in the crowd, hoping to take advantage of these modern digital courtships.
-You can kiss these threats goodbye, however, by following a few simple guidelines on your road to romance.1.
-Set privacy settings to max – on all platforms.
+You can kiss these threats goodbye, however, by following a few simple guidelines on your road to romance.

 Before you put yourself out there, make sure the privacy settings across all your social media accounts allow people to see only what you want them to see.
 Keep your hometown, your employer, your photos, and any other info that could help a stranger track you down set to private.2.
 Avoid specifics in your profile.

 As you imagine your future true love reading your profile, it can be tempting to share some personal details.
 But think of it as though you are broadcasting your profile in a crowded bar full of strangers – how much would you want them all to know about you?
-Save the more intimate information for one-on-one in-person conversations.3.
-A picture is worth a thousand personal details.
+Save the more intimate information for one-on-one in-person conversations.

 Photos can reveal more than you might think, so choose carefully what you show.
-Be aware and censor yourself from giving away your favorite hangout spots, your neighborhood, the faces of friends and family, and other identifiable information.4.
-Keep your chitchat in check.
+Be aware and censor yourself from giving away your favorite hangout spots, your neighborhood, the faces of friends and family, and other identifiable information.

 For your own safety, plan to meet in a public place where you feel comfortable.
-Also, tell a friend or family member what you’re doing, and consider sharing your live location via WhatsApp or Facebook Messenger so they can keep an eye on your whereabouts until the date is over.6.
-Listen to your gut.
+Also, tell a friend or family member what you’re doing, and consider sharing your live location via WhatsApp or Facebook Messenger so they can keep an eye on your whereabouts until the date is over.

 As always, if anything makes you uncomfortable throughout the course of your date, shut it down and excuse yourself.